 Esben Esther: At least in Norway it seems that we are, but we constantly need to educate our fellow queers.

-Monika: Is there anyone in the Norwegian transgender movement whose actions could be compared to what Harvey Milk was doing in the USA in the 60s and 70s for gay activism?
+Monika: Is there anyone in Norway’s transgender movement who could be compared to Harvey Milk in terms of activism?

 Esben Esther: Maybe me.